-Certainly, the argument can be made that creating an almost modernist-abstract, steel-and-copper-alloy helmet for an Italian knight in the 15th century or a stunning, iron-and-leather sujibachi kabuto (ridged helmet) for a 16th-century samurai requires so much more sophistication in design and military technology, so much more considered thinking and creativity, than choosing and knapping flint stones.
-You’re just turning them into multi-purpose tools, utility-belt stuff that could be employed for weaponry, hunting or food preparation.
+Certainly, the argument can be made that when it comes to weaponry, creating an almost abstract, steel-and-copper-alloy helmet for an Italian knight in the 15th century or a stunning, iron-and-leather sujibachi kabuto (ridged helmet) for a 16th-century samurai – these require so much more sophistication in design and military technology, so much more considered engineering and creativity, than choosing and knapping some small flint stones.
+You’re just turning rocks into multi-purpose tools.
+These axe-knives-spearheads are utility-belt stuff.
+They could be employed for hunting, weaponry or food preparation.

 Who knows, maybe even shaving.

 On the other hand – the hand holding the rock – I suspect that either the Japanese or Italian armorer probably lacked the knowledge and skill to create such effective – not to mention handsomely shaped – stone axes like the ones on display at the Nasher.
-To his credit, Brettell presents the counter-arguments to his own skepticism over what constitutes sculpture or art in general and what constitutes just an appealing stone arrowhead, like the ones he used to pick up in Wyoming as a lad.
+To his credit, Brettell presents the counter-arguments to his own skepticism over what constitutes sculpture and what constitutes an appealing stone arrowhead – like the ones he used to pick up in Wyoming as a lad.
 He calls ‘First Sculpture’ a beautiful show, and he praises these particular rocks for their ‘haptic’ (tactile) power over their ‘optic’ (visual) power.

-But such a distinction is precisely a recent and rather arbitrary, even finicky one.
-It’s the modern prohibition that demands we don’t touch the art works in a museum.
-Providing surfaces to be touched is not their particular ‘function.’
+But such a distinction between eye and hand is precisely a recent and rather arbitrary, even finicky one.
+It’s akin to the modern prohibition not to touch the art works in a museum.
+Providing surfaces to be touched is not the sculptures’ and paintings’ particular ‘function.’
 We stand back and appreciate them solely with our eyes, although the best visual art works often make us intuit their ‘feel’ with great power.
 It’s often what we mean when looking at a painting or a sculpture and call it ‘sensual’ – without ever having ‘felt’ it.

 Of course, if we all stroked the surface of, say, Gerald Murphy’s ‘exploded’ oil painting of a watch at the DMA, it soon wouldn’t have much oil paint left, let alone any decent surface worthy of ‘intuiting.’
 But as much as that ‘don’t touch’ restriction represents the noble, archival purpose of a museum – the need to preserve artworks for future appreciation – it reflects preciousness.
 Uniqueness.
 Protecting market value.
 Keep your grubby fingerprints off the good stuff, Jack.

-Is that another quality of an object that stone-age people could appreciate?
-It seems so – they apparently carefully selected the stones, as Brettell points out.
+Is such preciousness, such uniqueness another quality of an object that stone-age people could appreciate?
+It seems so – they apparently carefully selected these stones, as Brettell points out.
 And having worked on one, the stone would represent ‘time value’ to its creator.

 It’s a credible point.
 A number of contemporary critics have argued that the entire Western notion of ‘art’ was foreign to African cultures, for instance.
-Africans onsidered all their masks and jewelry and shields and totems as everyday items, even if they had spiritual, medicinal or ceremonial purposes.
+Africans considered all their masks and jewelry and shields and totems as everyday items, even if they had spiritual or ceremonial purposes.
 The idea of hanging them on the wall to look at and never use again just didn’t exist.
 So there goes the DMA’s impressive ‘Arts of Africa’ collection as well.

 Yet at the Nasher, those stone axe heads, Brettell admits, do make the viewer want to heft them.
 You instinctively want to feel their balance, how well they fit your hand.
 I suspect paleolithic peoples felt the same – otherwise, they would have chosen different stones, shaped them differently.